crawl3r/lazyssti/README.md

 A lazy approach to chaining other golang bins together.
 Not made to replace the likes of qsreplace chains, just another option.

+lazyssti attempts to identify the templating engine once a vulnerable parameter has been found.
+This hasn't been heavily tested in the wild but the logic worked locally on vulnerable apps.
+Any issues or derps, please let me know!

 ### Installation

 ```